Sony camcorders: Camcorder with built-in projector

 In 2011, Sony released 3 camcorders with a built-in projector at the back of the LCD panel that can display images up to 60 inches away onto non-transparent flat surface in front of the camcorder.
 HDR-PJ50V, HDR-PJ30V and HDR-PJ10 have the same specifications, except memory.
 They have 220 GB internal hard drive, 32 GB flash memory and 16 GB flash memory respectively.
 The ¼-inch CMOS sensor camcorders have 12 optical zoom lenses and can record 1080/60p video, slot for SD/SDHC/SDXC or Memory Stick PRO Duo memory cards and GPS (except HDR-PJ10).

 In 2012, Sony released 2 camcorders with a built-in projector.
 HDR-PJ200 lacks internal memory, microphone jack and surround sound recording.
 The Sony HDR-PJ260 offers improved features such as an 8.9 megapixel still camera but includes 16 GB internal memory.
 More expensive models include the HDR-PJ580, HDR-PJ600 and HDR-PJ760.

+A Sony HDR-PJ200E with a built-in projector behind the LCD panel.